fpvandoorn/lean2/hott/book.md

 - 5.3 (W-types): [types.W](types/W.hlean) defines W-types.
 - 5.4 (Inductive types are initial algebras): not formalized
 - 5.5 (Homotopy-inductive types): not formalized
-- 5.6 (The general syntax of inductive definitions): no formalizable content
+- 5.6 (The general syntax of inductiveDefinitions): no formalizable content
 - 5.7 (Generalizations of inductive types): no formalizable content.
 - 5.8 (Identity types and identity systems): 5.8.1-5.8.4 not formalized, 5.8.5 in [init.ua](init/ua.hlean) and 5.8.6 in [init.funext](init/funext.hlean)